Imageomics/pyMorphoSource/README.md

 Using the `get_media()` function details about single media object can be retreived.

 In this example we fetch media with id "000429026".
-The data parameter contains all fields returned from the MorphoSource API.
+The `data` property contains all fields returned from the MorphoSource API.
 ```python
 from morphosource import get_media